bneuswanger/Show-Search/README.md

 # Show-Search
-Search a television show to get the streaming services it airs on
+Search a television show to get information about the cast.